Palatka, Florida: History

+Rollestown

 In 1767, Denys Rolle (1725–1797), an English gentleman and philanthropist, established Rollestown on the east bank of the St. Johns River, at the head of deepwater navigation.
 His 78,000 acre plantation was a commercial experiment.
 He recruited settlers off the streets of London to serve as indentured servant/workers: they included paupers, vagrants, pickpockets and "penitent prostitutes".
 He paid for their passage and if they survived the term of indenture, they could receive land.
 Some two hundred indentured servants arrived to clear wilderness for agriculture and livestock.
 Unaccustomed to such physical labor and a subtropical climate, however, most left.

 Next Rolle purchased enslaved Africans taken captive in West Africa.
 He used them as workers to tend livestock, such as chickens, hogs, goats and sheep, or cultivate and process cotton, indigo, citrus and turpentine for export to Europe.

 He built a mansion and laid out a village, but trouble beleaguered his "ideal society".
 In 1770, a disgruntled overseer sold more than 1,000 of his employer's cattle and disappeared with the money.
 Rolle hired new overseers and bought more slaves, but the plantation failed to prosper.

-When Spain resumed control of Florida in 1783 for a period, Rolle abandoned the colony and chartered a ship to carry his household belongings, livestock and slaves to a 2,000 acre estate on Great Exuma in the Bahamas.
+When Britain agreed to end the American Revolutionary War in 1783, it also returned Florida to Spain.
+Rolle then abandoned the colony and chartered a ship to carry his household belongings, livestock and slaves to a 2,000 acre estate on Great Exuma in the Bahamas.
 This point of land, in East Palatka, is still called Rollestown.

 With the changes by different European nations in Florida, there were changes in claims in Pilo-taikita, now contracted to Pilatka.
 In 1774, naturalist William Bartram noted an Indian village on the west bank, but it was later abandoned.